jordanyang1101/jordanyang1101/README.md

 ## 👋 About Me:

 I'm a second year student of Computer Systems Engineering at Carleton University`and incoming Hardware Development Intern at Ford Motor Company!
-Passionate about building meaningful projects and solving real problems with technology, with an interest in robotics and AI development and integration with hardware.
+Passionate about building meaningful projects and solving real problems with technology, with an interest in integrating AI with hardware and robotics.

 - 🌱 I started my programming journey with `how you got started`
 - 💡 I’m currently interested in `Hardware Development / Web Development / AI / Robotics / Drones`